Stilwell, Oklahoma: Closure

+Responses

+The closure drew profound alarm from residents over their sudden lack of access to health and emergency services, and national discourse about America's poverty and health crises at large.
+One concern among residents and officials is the increased travel time and difficulty in reaching the nearest hospitals.
+The nearest inpatient facilities to Stilwell are in Tahlequah, 23 mi west, Sallisaw, 29 mi south, and Siloam Springs, Arkansas, 32 mi northeast.
+In July 2025, the Democratic National Committee raised a billboard in Stilwell reading, "UNDER TRUMP'S WATCH, STILWELL GENERAL HOSPITAL IS CLOSING ITS DOORS" before being later removed.
+Significant concern and uncertainty persist due to the ongoing absence of health and emergency services in Stilwell.

 Education

 Stilwell Public Schools provides education for children from kindergarten through twelfth grade.
 There is one elementary school, one middle school and one high school.
 Technical and vocational studies beyond high school level are offered by the Indian Capital Technology Center campus in Stilwell.

-Stilwell was briefly served by the Flaming Rainbow University, a private, baccalaureate university between 1971 - 1989.
+Stilwell was home to the Flaming Rainbow University, a private, baccalaureate university between 1971–1989.
 Despite being dubbed a "non-traditional university", it obtained accreditation from the Oklahoma State Regents for Higher Education in 1974 and was accredited by the North Central Association of Colleges and Schools.
 According to its founder, David Hilligoss, the school was created to "Provide an education to Isolated Indians and rural whites in this beautifully treed and poverty stricken section of the state".
 The Flaming Rainbow University was named in honor of a Sioux medicine man's vision, which featured a rainbow symbolizing knowledge and its power.
 The university lost all accreditation in 1989 and closed.